• Icon Print

 • recommendations to agencies and public officials for changes in systems and procedures to prevent future corrupt conduct.

-• for a public inquiry of five days or less, within 80 days of the receipt of final submissions, and
+• for a public inquiry of five days or less, will be furnished to the Presiding Officers within 80 days of the receipt of final submissions, and

-• for a public inquiry of more than five days, within 180 days of the receipt of final submissions.
+• for a public inquiry of more than five days, will be furnished to the Presiding Officers within 180 days of the receipt of final submissions.

 All ICAC investigation reports published in the last 10 years are also available from this site.
 Older reports are available on request by calling (02) 8281 5999 or emailing a request to icac@icac.nsw.gov.au.

-After making corruption prevention recommendations the ICAC monitors their implementation by the public authorities concerned.
+After making corruption prevention recommendations, the ICAC monitors their implementation by the public authorities concerned.

 The ICAC also prepares briefs of evidence for submission to the Director of Public Prosecutions (DPP) for consideration of prosecutions arising from an investigation and liaises with the DPP on these matters.